- 22-inch diameter cooking surface (363 square inches)

 - Versatile Cooking Abilities

 Full Review – Weber Kettle Original 22 Charcoal Grill

-Once upon a time there was a company that made buoys.
+Once upon a time, there was a company that made buoys.
 A buoy is a large metal ball that acts as a road marker for the water.
 To make a buoy you take a round piece of steel and press it into a half sphere.
 Weld two of these together and you have a buoy.
-One day, a man at this buoy making company decided he wanted a little more for lunch than a cold sandwich.
-He dumped charcoal in the bottom of half a buoy, placed a wire rack over top and cooked his lunch.
-A few years of playing with the design and the Weber Kettle Grill was born.
+One day, a man at this buoy-making company decided he wanted a little more for lunch than a cold sandwich.
+He dumped charcoal in the bottom of half a buoy, placed a wire rack over top, and cooked his lunch.
+After a few years of playing with the design and the Weber Kettle Grill was born.

 The Weber Kettle is the most successful outdoor grill in history.
 There are places where Weber means grill like Kleenex means tissue.
 The reason for this is the simplicity of the design.
 Basically a half ball with a vent in the bottom and a lid with a vent in the top and a grate for coals and one for food.
 There isn’t anything more to it than that.
 Certainly, people have tried to improve on the design, but no one has made a better charcoal grill.